bitcanon/visonicalarm/README.md

 ```
 The `user_id` is a GUID (Globally Unique IDentifier) that should be unique to each app communicating with the API server.
 You can get a GUID from [https://www.guidgen.com](https://www.guidgen.com) and paste into your code.

->All of the following code is assuming you have completed this Setup step prior to calling any of the methods.
+>All of the following code assume you have completed the Setup step prior to calling any of the methods.

 ### Pre-flight checks
 Before you connect to the API server you can check which version(s) of the API your alarm company support.
 You do this by calling the `rest_api_version()` method.